What To Do When Someone Hurts Your Feelings

 Have an honest conversation

-When you feel your feelings have been harmed, consider communicating directly and telling the person how you feel.
+When your feelings have been hurt, consider communicating directly and telling the person how you feel.

 If they react poorly, you might decide that the relationship isn’t healthy for you and you don’t need to keep that person in your life.
 Someone else’s reaction to your communication efforts doesn’t necessarily indicate anything negative about you.
 Positive psychology suggests that even if you don’t want to continue the relationship, you can benefit from forgiving the person and releasing the negative feelings you have.